Arctic National Wildlife Refuge

 Industrial sprawl in Prudhoe Bay, Alaska.
 Credit: Kenneth Norton / Alamy Stock Photo

 In the Arctic Refuge and other remote parts of Alaska, oil and gas development would break the animal habitat into disconnected pieces.
 This is especially bad for pregnant and calving caribou.
 Oil and gas development would make it harder, if not impossible, for caribou, snow geese and nesting birds to live on the coastal plain or cross it.
 Oil and gas industry leaders claimed only 8.1 km² of the 6,070 km² coastal plain would be affected by oil production.
 However, this statement is misleading.
 In the Refuge, small oil deposits are scattered across the coastal plain.[9]
 If the oil companies started drilling, these deposits would need to be connected by roads and pipelines.[10]
 Large beds of gravel would be built for drilling rigs, pipelines would spread across tundra and cross rivers.
 All of this infrastructure would disrupt and destroy wildlife habitat and travel routes.
 Additionally, seismic studies would threaten denning polar bears and could crush their dens.
 Polar bears are already threatened by climate change and melting ice sheets.
 They use the sea ice to move and hunt seals.
 When it disappears, their hunting territory shrinks and it becomes more difficult for them to find food.
+Oil projects in their territory is the last thing these animals need.21422

 The risk of oil spills is high in the harsh Arctic environment.
 The oil and gas spree in Prudhoe Bay, right west of the Refuge, has resulted in thousands of oil spills in the middle of the Arctic wilderness.
 Since 1977, oil companies have sent more than 19 billion barrels of oil from Prudhoe Bay down the Trans-Alaska Oil Pipeline.15569 Spills have occurred frequently and caused permanent damage.
 The Alaska Department of Environmental Conservation reported that Prudhoe Bay oilfields and the Trans-Alaska Oil Pipeline caused, on average, 500 oil and toxic chemical spills per year between 1996 and 2004.[12]
 Today, the Trans Alaska Oil Pipeline and the oil companies operate on instable ground.
 The climate crisis is thawing the Arctic permafrost at a speed that makes oil spills from the pipeline more likely.15569

-The oil and gas plans for the Arctic Refuge are facing opposition from many sides.
+The oil and gas plans for the Arctic Refuge have faced opposition from many sides.
 To protect the Arctic land, water, wildlife, and people, Indigenous groups and environmental organizations launched a lawsuit that challenged the oil and gas leasing program.1460314605 Even the United Nations Committee on the Elimination of Racial Discrimination intervened.
-In a letter, it reminded the United States of its obligation to respect Indigenous peoples’ rights in the Arctic.14607 Public pressure became so large that every major bank in the United States – Morgan Stanley, Wells Fargo, Goldman Sachs, JPMorgan Chase, Bank of America and Citigroup – publicly vowed to not finance new oil drilling in the Arctic Refuge.[15]
-Canada’s 5 largest banks and several other financial institutions have done the same.[16]14609This is a partial victory for the Arctic.
+In a letter, it reminded the United States of its obligation to respect Indigenous peoples’ rights in the Arctic.14607 Public pressure became so strong that every major bank in the United States – Morgan Stanley, Wells Fargo, Goldman Sachs, JPMorgan Chase, Bank of America and Citigroup – publicly vowed to not finance new oil drilling in the Arctic Refuge.[15]
+Canada’s 5 largest banks and several other financial institutions did the same.[16]14609This is a partial victory for the Arctic.
 It means that the banks have promised not to directly finance oil and gas projects in the Refuge.
 However, they might still fund infrastructure or provide general financing to oil and gas companies active in other parts of the Arctic.

 The animals, nature and people of Alaska’s Arctic have already paid a high price for society’s desire for oil.
 Over the past decades, Prudhoe Bay has become a prime example of the negative impact of Arctic oil and gas drilling.
 The protections now in place hopefully mean that this will never be the future for the Arctic National Wildlife Refuge.